 Either way, your resignation letter should express gratitude and appreciation.
-There's a positive to be found in every job and your goal is to focus in on it.
+There's a positive to be found in every job, and your goal is to focus in on it.

 Thank your current manager and any other relevant colleagues for the opportunity to create and collaborate at your company.
-It’s also a good idea to provide at least one specific example of an experience that you’ll be taking from the current position into your next one, such as industry knowledge, positive memories of your coworkers, or the growth in your skills in a particular area.
+It’s also a good idea to provide at least one specific example of an experience that you’ll be taking from the current position into your next one, such as industry knowledge, positive memories of your coworkers, or the growth of your skills in a particular area.

 Tip #3: Outline Your Plan For Transitioning Work

-When an employee decides to resign, the first thing that pops into their managers head is, “oh no, how are we going to avoid losing momentum!”
+When an employee decides to resign, the first thing that pops into their managers head is, “Oh no, how are we going to avoid losing momentum?”

 Your resignation letter is the perfect opportunity to address that fear and take a big step towards leaving on great terms.
 It shows that you're not going to leave them high and dry and that you care about the future success of the team.

 Your manager is probably going to be the person who outlines and finalizes the plan, all you need to do is let them know that you're willing to work with them and you're free to set up transition meetings with the person taking over your projects.